seslezak/PML-Assignment-Repo/README.md

 INSERT PLOT #3 HERE

-####Selecting Models for Training
+#####Selecting Models and Cross-Validation

 Initially, the plan was to use three models for this project -- Random Forest, Decision Tree, and GBM.
-All three were tried, but only the Random Forest model gave good results.
+All three were tried, but only the Random Forest model gave useful results.
 There wasn't time to debug the code for the other two models, though the Decision Tree approach did work.
 I could not get the GBM model to function properly before the project deadline.

-There was enough time to play around with the Random Forest model.
+There was enough time to play around with the Random Forest model's .
 On the first pass, using five folds and 250 trees, it gave good results but ran slowly.
 So the model was run using two different settings for the number of folds -- 5 and 10 -- and three different settings for the numbers of trees -- 250, 50, and 25.

-The model using 5 folds and 250 trees had an accuracy rate of 0.998.
+The model using 5 folds and 250 trees had an accuracy rate of 0.9888.

+######Figure 1:  Random Forest Results, number = 5, ntree = 250
 ```
 Random Forest